Respect Human Dignity

 Human Rights

-KPIs Scope FY2021 targets FY2021 results
+KPIs Scope FY2023 targets FY2023 results

 Promotion of workplace understanding of human rights Global Carry out human rights training for Group employees

-Carrying out due diligence for human rights Formulate policies and carry out due diligence for human rights and ensure wide-spread human rights knowledge inside and outside the Company
+Carrying out due diligence for human rights Formulate policies and carry out due diligence for human rights and ensure wide-spread human rights knowledge inside and outside the company

 Notice